-On March 3, 2017, we entered into separate equity distribution agreements with each of Citigroup Global Markets Inc., BTIG, LLC, Jefferies LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC and SunTrust Robinson Humphrey, Inc., pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$100.0 million from time to time (the "2017 ATM Program") in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act.
+On March 3, 2017, we entered into separate equity distribution agreements with each of Citigroup Global Markets Inc., BTIG, LLC, Jefferies LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC and SunTrust Robinson Humphrey, Inc., pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$100.0 million from time to time, which we refer to herein as the "2017 ATM Program", in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act.

-On March 4, 2019, we entered into separate equity distribution agreements with each of Citigroup Global Markets Inc., BMO Capital Markets Corp., BTIG, LLC, Capital One Securities, Inc., Jefferies LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC, SunTrust Robinson Humphrey, Inc. and Wells Fargo Securities, LLC pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$200.0 million from time to time (the "2019 ATM Program" and together with the 2017 ATM Program, the "ATM Programs") in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act.
+On March 4, 2019, we entered into separate equity distribution agreements with each of Citigroup Global Markets Inc., BMO Capital Markets Corp., BTIG, LLC, Capital One Securities, Inc., Jefferies LLC, Raymond James & Associates, Inc., RBC Capital Markets, LLC, SunTrust Robinson Humphrey, Inc. and Wells Fargo Securities, LLC pursuant to which we may issue and sell shares of our common stock having an aggregate offering price of up to \$200.0 million from time to time, which we refer to herein as the "2019 ATM Program" and together with the 2017 ATM Program, the ATM Programs, in negotiated transactions or transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act.
 Under the 2019 ATM Program, we may also enter into one or more forward transactions under separate master forward sale confirmations and related supplemental confirmations with each of Citibank, N.A., Bank of Montreal, Jefferies LLC, Raymond James & Associates, Inc., Royal Bank of Canada and Wells Fargo Bank, National Association for the sale of shares of our common stock on a forward basis.